Kanuez001/odin-recipes/README.md

 # odin-recipes
-This is the beginning of my odin recipes project.
-I will need to use the HTML and CSS skills I have learnt so far to create a simple web page for some recipes.
-I will also have to make this project accessible by others through Github.
+This is a simple web page containing some wraps and rolls appetizer recipe.